martin-ockajak/git-kit/README.md

 # Overview

-**GitMore** is a simple tool for enhancing the usability of Git by providing several convenient aliases.
+**Git Kit** is a simple tool for enhancing the usability of Git by providing several convenient aliases.

 The functionality is similar to and can be considered an extension of [Git Extras](https://github.com/tj/git-extras).